-- I'm proposing a set of legislative amendments to the Land Transport Management Act 2003 and the Land Transport Act 1998 designed to improve traffic flow and improve network productivity. - The Land Transport Management (Time of Use Charging) Amendment Bill is enabling legislation it creates a framework for time of use charging but does not actually put a scheme in place.
+- I'm proposing a set of legislative amendments to the Land Transport Management improve network productivity. - The Land Transport Management (Time of Use Charging) Amendment Bill is enabling legislation - it creates a framework for time of use charging but does not actually put a scheme in place.